rokkit-ts/rokkit.ts-dependency-injection/README.md

 ## Usage

+The following example show a simple usage of the package.
-Class that you want to be injected:
+The first listing shows the class that you want to be injected.

 ```typescript
 import { Injectable, Inject } from "rokkit.ts-di";